ropensci/roweb3/content/blog/2024-02-23-ropensci-news-digest-february-2024/index.md

-The following two packages recently became a part of our software suite, or were recently reviewed again:
+The following  package recently became a part of our software suite, or were recently reviewed again:

-+ [fluidsynth](https://docs.ropensci.org/fluidsynth), developed by Jeroen Ooms: Bindings to libfluidsynth to parse and synthesize midi files.
++ [fluidsynth](https://docs.ropensci.org/fluidsynth), developed by Jeroen Ooms: Bindings to libfluidsynth to parse and synthesize MIDI files.
+It can read MIDI into a data frame, play it on the local audio device, or convert into an audio file.

-+ [rvertnet](https://docs.ropensci.org/rvertnet), developed by Dave Slager together with Scott Chamberlain: Retrieve, map and summarize data from the VertNet.org archives (<https://vertnet.org/>).
-Functions allow searching by many parameters, including taxonomic names, places, and dates.
-In addition, there is an interface for conducting spatially delimited searches, and another for requesting large datasets via email.
-It is available on [CRAN]( https://CRAN.R-project.org/package=rvertnet).

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).